OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 **3. Deployment:** Deploy the Odia LLM models for public access for research and non-commercial purposes.

 ## Who can use these models
 The models (pre-trained/fine-tuned) will be available through Hugging Face for research and non-commercial purposes.
-Feel free to contact for a domain-specific application or particular use cases.
+Feel free to contact us for a domain-specific application or particular use cases.

 ## What are the use cases of Odia LLM models
-There several use cases of Odia LLM.
-Three primary domains which we are focusing to use the developed Odia LLM are:
+There are several use cases of Odia LLM.
+Three primary domains relating to Odisha which we are focusing to use the developed Odia LLM are:
 * Education
 * Healthcare
-* Goverance
+* Governance

 ## Contributors
 * [Shantipriya Parida](https://www.linkedin.com/in/shantipriya-parida-9781a9127/)